dfelinto/blender-manual/manual/editors/outliner/interface.rst

 .. _bpy.types.Collection.hide_select:

 Selectability (mouse cursor icon)
+   Toggles the ability to select the objects from the 3D Viewport.
    This is useful for if you have placed something in the scene and do not want to accidentally select it when working on something else.